-In consideration of the MS4 requirements applicable to the City of Essex Junction, applicants are encouraged to provide on-site treatment and control of stormwater runoff to the maximum extent practicable; thereby decreasing the potential for additional improvements being required by the City in the future as part of the MS4 permit and Flow Restoration Planning requirements.
+Development applicants are encouraged to provide on-site treatment and control of stormwater runoff to the maximum extent practicable; thereby decreasing the potential for additional improvements being required by the City in the future as part of the MS4 permit and Flow Restoration Planning requirements.

-The applicant proposes an infiltration basin on the west and east edges of the site.
-Stormwater overflow is proposed to be accommodated through discharge into the creek at the northeast corner of the site.
+The applicant proposes an infiltration basin on the west and east edges of the site, as outlined above.
+Stormwater overflow is proposed to be accommodated through discharge into the creek at the northwest and northeast corner of the site.